Postman Configuration

 • tcSecretKey: Clear the checkbox for this variable.

-Step 3: Make ThreatConnect API Requests in Postman
+Step 3: Make a ThreatConnect API Request in Postman

-3. Expand an endpoint’s folder (indicators in this example) to view available requests for the endpoint.
+2. Expand an endpoint’s folder in the v3 folder to view all available requests for the endpoint.

-5. Click the Send button to the right of the request URL.
-If you connected successfully to the ThreatConnect API, response data will be displayed in the lower pane of the tab for the API request (Figure 3).
+4. Configure your request as desired using the Query Params and, for POST and PUT requests, Body subtabs in the top portion of the request’s tab, and then click Send to the right of the request URL.
+If you connected successfully to the ThreatConnect API, response data will be displayed in the Body subtab in the bottom portion of the request’s tab (Figure 3).

 Response data from the ThreatConnect API in Postman